betfair-datascientists/betfair-datascientists.github.io/src/modelling/worldCupDatathon.md

 With **$5,000 in prizes** on offer, this is your opportunity to create a predictive model that accurately **predicts match results** across the World Cup Tournament.
 Whether you're a seasoned pro or new to soccer analytics, we encourage you to get creative — adapt your skills from other fields, improve an existing model, or start fresh!

 This year’s Datathon takes place over the entire tournament, featuring **72 Group Stage Matches** and **32 Knockout Stage Matches**.

-Participants will be challenged to produce **probabilities for each Home/Draw/Away result of the group matches AND the Home/Away 'To Qualify' probability for every possible combination of Knockout Stage match**, with performance measured against real-world outcomes to determine model accuracy and leaderboard rankings.
+Participants will be challenged to produce

+ -**probabilities for each Home/Draw/Away result of the group matches**; AND -**the Home/Away 'To Qualify' probability for every possible combination of Knockout Stage match**

+Performance will be measured against real-world outcomes to determine model accuracy and leaderboard rankings.

 - **Leaderboard updates** will be posted here throughout the competition, so check back often.
 - Join the conversation in the Quants Discord server (**#datathon** channel), where you can discuss models with fellow participants.
-- Don’t forget to complete the [registration form](https://forms.office.com/r/ZG9ea1xQj1) to join the Discord Server.
+- You can join the Discord Server [here](https://forms.office.com/r/ZG9ea1xQj1).

 For questions and submissions, contact [datathon@betfair.com.au](mailto:datathon@betfair.com.au)